zlatko-michailov/calc.js/doc/README.md

 ## 2. How calc.js Can Be Used

-1. (Done once.)
-A _calc app developer_ uses a UI tool to develop a _calc app_:
+1. A calc app developer (with the aid of a UI tool) develops a calc app:
-    * The _calc app developer_ uploads the _calc app_ to a _calc app store_.
+    * The calc app developer uploads the calc app to a calc app store.
-2. (Done many times repeatedly and concurrently.)
-A _mobile app developer_ develops a _mobile app_ that consumes the _calc app_ as a service:
+2. A mobile app developer develops a mobile app that consumes the calc app as a service:
-    * The _mobile app_ creates a _calc app session_ at a _calc service_ that can
+    * The mobile app creates a calc app session at a calc service that can execute calc apps.
-execute _calc apps_ from the above _calc app store_.
-    * The _mobile app_ POSTs values to the necessary cells of the _calc app_.
+    * The mobile app POSTs values to the necessary cells of the calc app.
-    * The _mobile app_ GETs the values of some calculated cells.
+    * The mobile app GETs the values of some calculated cells.
-    * The _mobile app_ renders the result to the user in its own way.
+    * The mobile app renders the result to the user in its own way.

 ## 3. How calc.js Works

+The key storage concept in calc.js is _sparse array_ -
+a structure that looks like a regular array, except that doesn't allocate space for an element until it is actually written.
-A calc app contains a two-dimentional JavaScript array of cells where each cell contains a JavaScript function along with its currently calculated value.
+A calc app is essentially persisted as a 3-dimentional sparse array - a sparse array of sheets that contains a sparse array of rows that contains a sparse array of cells.

-Cell functions reference other cells' values.
-Thus one or more dependency graphs are formed.
+Each cell has a function (formula) and a current value.
+This way, adding a new cell is pretty efficient even if the new cell depends on other cells.

+Additionally, each cell maintains a list of cells that it consumes as well as a list of cell that consume it.
-Whenever a cell's function or value changes, the dependency graphs get recalculated.
+Whenever a cell's function or value changes, the graph of cells that consume it in any way gets recalculated.

 calc.js provides 1 essential function that accesses a cell's value.
 That function detects wrong references as well as circular dependencies.
 Everything else is naturally handled by the JavaScript engine.